CFSAN-Biostatistics/RIPS/README.md

 The Focal isolates are the new isolates that triggered the Rapid Report from NCBI.

 The Neighbor isolates are isolates closely related to the focal isolates.
-These are ordered by the difference in age from the focal isolate.These are also ordered by the most recent environmentmal signals followed by the clinicals.</p><br> Blue buttons are clickable
+These are ordered by the difference in age from the focal isolate.These are also ordered by the most recent environmentmal signals followed by the clinicals.

+Blue buttons are clickable and link to searches within the NCBI PD browser.